alexcoder04/checkout-ui/README.md

 # checkout-ui
-checkout ui for a printing house at the project week
+checkout ui for a printing house at the project week, all client-side in `index.html`.